| At this point in history, 1835, the U.S. Hotel was conceived.

 with convenient food, lodging, spirits and as gaudily painted

 signs of the era denoted; entertainment for man and beast.
+The U.S. Hotel and the town of Hollidaysburg were now

 in their heyday with the economic boom that directly related